pandoc-ext/diagram/README.md

-# Diagram Generator Lua Filter
+# Diagram Generator

-## Introduction
 This Lua filter is used to create images with or without captions from code blocks.
 Currently PlantUML, Graphviz, Ti*k*Z and Python can be processed.
 This document also serves as a test document, which is why the subsequent test diagrams are integrated in every supported language.

 ## Prerequisites

 To be able to use this Lua filter, the respective external tools must be installed.
 However, it is sufficient if the tools to be used are installed.
 If you only want to use PlantUML, you don't need LaTeX or Python, etc.

 ### PlantUML

 To use PlantUML, you must install PlantUML itself.
 See the [PlantUML website](http://plantuml.com/) for more details.
 It should be noted that PlantUML is a Java program and therefore Java must also